-We strongly recommend openness to the "just friends" option in any online personals profile situation.
+We strongly recommend openness to the "just friends" option in any online personals or lesbian social networking situation.

 Even if your primary goal in participating in a personals service is to find "The One," try to be open to various types of new relationships.
 Nothing that makes you uncomfortable, but try not to be rigid in advance with regard to how a brand new relationship ought to operate in the future or what goals it should have upfront.